FreedomIntelligence/PlatoLM/README.md

 After applying this paradigm to ShareGPT and LLaMA-7B, a novel user simulator, `Socratic`, emerged.
 Through iterative interactions between Socratic and gpt-3.5-turbo, a multi-round conversation dataset named `SocraticChat` was generated.
 Leveraging this dataset for fine-tuning LLAMA-7B-2 resulted in the `PlatoLM` model, which exhibits superior performance compared to LLaMA-2-7B-chat and Vicuna in MT-Bench and Alpaca-Eval.
 Impressively, this improvement was achieved using only 50.7K samples.

-<u>The dataset was dubbed `RealChat` due to its human-like user side.
-Socratic's versatility in switching between raising novel questions and incorporating single-round dialogs as conversational instructions to create domain-specific datasets led to the naming of the answering model as `PlatoLM`.</u>
+~~The dataset was dubbed `RealChat` due to its human-like user side.
+Socratic's versatility in switching between raising novel questions and incorporating single-round dialogs as conversational instructions to create domain-specific datasets led to the naming of the answering model as `ReaLM`.~~

 # :book: Methodology
 The key to our idea is to `flip the chessboard`.